-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL is committed to recruiting and hiring a community of professionals who are dedicated to the best practice education of all students.
-Regardless of their role in the school, every person hired by PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL will actively help to promote the curricular philosophy, instructional program, and the school community's guiding principles.
+PUC Triumph is committed to recruiting and hiring a community of professionals who are dedicated to the best practice education of all students.
+Regardless of their role in the Charter School, every person hired by PUC Triumph will actively help to promote the curricular philosophy, instructional program, and the Charter School community's guiding principles.

-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL will select its own staff and will not discriminate against any employee on the basis of race, color, age, gender, gender identity, gender expression, sex, national origin, actual or perceived sexual orientation, marital status, affiliations, political or religious beliefs, medical condition (cancer-related), physical disability or in retaliation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code.
+PUC Triumph will select its own staff and will not discriminate against any employee on the basis of race, color, age, gender, gender identity, gender expression, sex, national origin, actual or perceived sexual orientation, marital status, affiliations, political or religious beliefs, medical condition (cancer-related), physical disability or in retaliation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code.
 EC 47605(d)(1).
-To best meet families' needs and the school's mission, employee recruitment will seek to create a bilingual, multicultural staff.
+To best meet families' needs and the Charter School's mission, employee recruitment will seek to create a bilingual, multicultural staff.
 All staff is expected to be sensitive to the linguistic and cultural needs of students, and to participate in staff development to enhance their skills in this area.

-The PUC National Human Resources Department will work with the school Principal and Superintendents to recruit a pool of high-quality candidates for open positions.
+The PUC National Human Resources Department will work with the Charter School Principal and Superintendents to recruit a pool of high-quality candidates for open positions.
 Recruitment will include but not be limited to the following: